turulomio/caloriestracker/README.md

 `pip install caloriestracker`

+Now you have in the python scripts path `caloriestracker.exe` and `caloriestracker_init.exe`

-If you want to create a Desktop shortcut you can write in console
+If you want to create a Desktop shortcut, for this commands, you can write in console

 `caloriestracker_shortcuts`